magentabusiness/magentabusiness.github.io/docs/samples/raspberry/grove.md

 After the configuration we need to install libraries used in the script to the Raspberry Pi.

-The following command will install thingsboard python client sdk, it is used for communication with IoT Hub server:
+The following command will install iot hub python client sdk, it is used for communication with IoT Hub server:

 ```bash